Days with My Stepsister: YouTube channel

 While writing several works, author Ghost Mikawa learned of the existence of a reader who had a request to "deeply dig into the daily life of the characters".
 He was interested in seeing what would happen if he tried to write an unusual work, and decided to write a story depicting the relationship between step-siblings.

 Regarding the production of the videos, Mikawa is the original author of the Gimai Seikatsu storyline, but the script of the story is handled by multiple writers.
 According to Mikawa, the writing style of each writer is shown in each script, so it is often taken as it is.

 All videos on the YouTube channel are subtitled in English, Chinese, Spanish and Vietnamese.

 Light novels

 The light novel series is written by Ghost Mikawa and features illustrations by Hiten.
-It is published by Media Factory under their MF Bunko J imprint, with the first volume being released on January 25, 2021; fourteen volumes have been released as of June 25, 2025.
+It is published by Media Factory under their MF Bunko J imprint, with the first volume being released on January 25, 2021; sixteen volumes have been released as of February 25, 2026.

 At Sakura-Con 2023, Yen Press announced that they licensed the series for English publication.